NoDivorces

 No Fault Divorce is a Lie

-and Defending Infidelity is for Liars
+and Defending Infidelity is Hurtful

 I will say this again and again about infidelity.